Jan200101/Red-Websocket/README.md

-# Red-Websocket
+# Test-Cogs

-a repository for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot/) for websocket functionality
+a repository for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot/) for experimenting with new functionalities and concepts.